hanbollar/Odin/README.md

 ## Overview

-We implemented BioCrowds, a common simulation algorithm for moving `agents` around a scene.
-Our main focus was not on the algorithm itself but on the pipeline in gpu.js and the final crowd visualization.
+We implemented a crowd simulation in which our main focus was not on the algorithm itself but on the pipeline in gpu.js and the final crowd visualization.

+For our crowd simulation, we're using the BioCrowds algorithm, a common simulation algorithm for moving `agents` around a scene.
 The technique was originally modeled after the vein pattern in leaves.
 This idea ultimately helps prevent `agents` from colliding with one another by using `markers` to keep a buffer range.
 Conventionally, this is modeled using the space colonization algorithm with `markers` scattered throughout the simulation space.
 During each `timeStep`, each `markers` is associated with the closest `agent` (within a max distance), and velocity for each `agent` is then calculated based on these `markers`.

 A twist on this crowd simulation is that we wanted to push the boundaries of what we knew in JavaScript, so we split up the work to better tackle specific features.
 Hannah implemented the initial WebGL 2.0 pipeline and the entire backend gpu.js pipeline along with `render pass` manipulations for the actual BioCrowds algorithm, and Eric implemented the WebGL 2.0 procedural sdf-based crowd visualization with bounding capsule and texture data storage optimizations.